-Established in 1986, the Organized Crime Investigation Commission assists local law enforcement agencies in combatting organized crime and corrupt activities.
+Established in 1986, the Organized Crime Investigations Commission assists local law enforcement agencies in combatting organized crime and corrupt activities.
 The Commission is composed of members of the law enforcement community, and is chaired by the Ohio Attorney General.
 They review complaints of organized crime and corrupt activities and monitor current investigations.

 Any person can file a complaint with the Commission requesting the investigation of organized crime or corrupt activities.
 Complaints filed with OCIC are confidential under Ohio law.
 If your complaint does not lead to criminal charges, it will never